Should young people only get 1 dose of the COVID vaccine? - NewsBreak

 Should we consider doing the same in the United States?
 Right now, the experts say no for two key reasons.

-First off, the other countries that are suggesting just one dose for young people have far lower rates of COVID-19 cases.When can my kid get vaccinated?
-Here’s what we know
+First off, the other countries that are suggesting just one dose for young people have far lower rates of COVID-19 cases.Expert Q&A: Childhood Vaccine Safety

 “Where we are, we are the leaders in COVID, unfortunately,” said Dr. Anjan Batra, professor of clinical pediatrics at University of California, Irvine.
 The U.S. ranks No. 1 in the world for most cases and deaths.
 “If you had very few cases, you could come up with some sort of a compromise. … I don’t know if the [one-dose] compromise is the answer here.”